-In tropical jungles of its origin, kratom grows in humus-rich and fertile soil that has a pH level that ranges between 5.5 to 6.5.
+In the tropical jungles of its origin, kratom grows in humus-rich and fertile soil that has a pH level that ranges between 5.5 to 6.5.
 This means that the soil is slightly acidic.
 That’s not all you need, though.
-The soil also needs to have the consistency that enables it to drain easily yet retain some moisture at the same time.
+The soil also needs to have a consistency that enables it to drain easily yet retain some moisture at the same time.

 So, regular seeding or potting soil may not be the best option for growing kratom trees.
 If you can find it, go for ProMix potting soil, one of the most favored soils of organic gardeners.